Who is your City government?

 The meeting listings include the date, time and location, the agenda and a listing of the staff contact for each meeting.

-While you are welcome at all meetings, it is only at standing committee meetings that you may make a presentation.
+While you are welcome at all meetings, it is only at standing committee and advisory committee meetings that you may make a presentation.

 How can you as a resident be involved in municipal affairs?

 As a resident you have a vital role in the government of your City.
-Every Ottawa resident over the age of 18 has the right to vote in each municipal election to decide the Mayoral race and the Councillor elected in their ward.
+Qualified electors have the right to vote in municipal elections to elect the Mayor, City Councillors and school board Trustees.
 While elections are held every four years, residents can be involved in the process at all times by:

 Plug in to your City and sign up for the City’s e-subscription